noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-systemsManager.md

 - how resources are grouped

-### console

-- view operational data from multiple services and automate operational tasks across resources.

-#### State Manager
+### State Manager

-- secure and scalable configuration management service
+- secure and scalable state management service
+  - state as in server state
+  - basically is Run Command on a schedule
+- control how/when configurations are applied to managed instances
-- e.g. bootstrapping instances, download/update agents on a schedule, network configuration, patching, run scripts, etc
+  - e.g. bootstrapping instances, OS/Software settings, download/update agents on a schedule, network configuration, patching, run scripts, etc
+- use cases
+  - enforce enterprise wide compliance against a set of running servers
+  - toggling system-level services
+  - scheduling recurring tasks, e.g. ensuring a port is always closed, system scans, etc
+  - collecting inventory
+  - running arbitrary scripts at specific lifecycle events
+  - etc

-#### Run Command
+### Run Command

 - way of executing tasks without connecting remotely to instances
-- replacing the need for bastion hosts, SSH, or remote PowerShell.
+  - replaces the need for bastion hosts, SSH, or remote PowerShell.
   - e.g. software updates, systems monitoring, or any OS/software configuration changes
+- use cases: basically any scriptable task to be executed against a set of managed instances
+  - system monitoring
+  - joining instances to active domain
+  - on-demand patching
+  - deploying code to instances
+  - process management
+  - application bootstrap scripts
+  - user and account management
+- key benefits
+  - fully managed instances at no additional cost
+  - single view of configuration change
+  - no need for SSH/RDP/etc
+  - auditability!
+  - native integration with IAM

+#### Commands

+- any action you want to perform on a specific set of instances
+- command configuration
+  - document: the actual script to run, etc
+  - targets: method for matching instances
+    - matching tags
+    - manual selection
+    - resource groups
+  - runtime parameters
+  - rate control: how you stagger cmd invocations,
+    - concurrency: e.g. execute at most 10% at a time
+    - error threshold: e.g. X errors will stop cmd
+  - output options
+    - cloudwatch logs
+    - send to s3
+  - SNS notifications

-#### Distributor
+### Distributor

 - centrally store and systematically distribute software packages while you maintain control over versioning
 - create and distribute software packages and then install them using Systems Manager Run Command and State Manager
 - use IAM policies to control who can create or update packages in your account

-#### Change Calendar
+### Change Calendar

 - setup date and time ranges when SSM actions may/not be executed

-#### Dashboards
+### Dashboards

+- view operational data from multiple services and automate operational tasks across resources.

-##### Compliance
+#### Compliance

 - automatically aggregates and displays operational data for each resource group through a dashboard

-##### Inventory
+#### Inventory

 - query & collect information about system configurations and installed applications
 - applications, files, network configurations, Windows services, registries, server roles, updates, and any other system properties